The-Marcy-Lab-School/swe-2-5-system-design-uml/README.md

 **Scenario**: You are tasked with designing a **Doctor's Appointment Management system**.
 Your system design should capture the essential *entities (classes)*, the *responsibilities* of those entities (properties/methods), and the *relationships* between them.

+We recommend that you take notes as you create your system in the `system-design.md` file and **use pen and paper** to draw an initial sketch of your design.

 **System Requirements**:
 * Your system should be able to handle the following functionality:
   * A doctor can manage their list of available appointment slots.